zzhong19/CPM-Live/plans/CPM-Live-Plan.md

 The user community will be based on GitHub-related functions at the beginning, and the subsequent community functions will be improved and integrated into the official website of CPM-Live one after another.

 ## IV.
 Use Agreement
-The agreement applicable to the CPM-Live series release model is ["General Model License Agreement - Source Description - Publicity Restrictions"].(https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6.md) According to the circumstances set under this agreement, the publisher grants users global, non-exclusive and free-use rights, including model inference, model modification, model sharing and distribution, but based on the following prerequisites.
+The agreement applicable to the CPM-Live series release model is "[General Model License Agreement - Source Description - Publicity Restrictions"](https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6.md)".
+According to the circumstances set under this agreement, the publisher grants users global, non-exclusive and free-use rights, including model inference, model modification, model sharing and distribution, but based on the following prerequisites.

 - **Description of Source**: Users shall use the Generic Model and Generic Model results with a link to the source of this Generic Model and this License Agreement.
 - **Permission to modify and distribute**: Users may distribute and disseminate derived models and derived model results after modifying the source model at their own discretion.
 - **Publicity Restrictions**: Users may not promote the Generic Model on behalf of the publisher.
 - **Commercialization**: The user may use the generic model for any commercial purpose.
 - **No Additional Restrictions**: The user may not use any additional legal or technical measures to restrict others from doing anything permitted by this License.
-For more details on this agreement, please refer to this [website].(https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6.md) This Agreement is part of the Generic Model License family, and more information about the Generic Model License can be found on this [website](https://www.openbmb.org/models/license).
+For more details on this agreement, please refer to this [website](https://github.com/OpenBMB/General-Model-License/blob/main/%E9%80%9A%E7%94%A8%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE-%E6%9D%A5%E6%BA%90%E8%AF%B4%E6%98%8E-%E5%AE%A3%E4%BC%A0%E9%99%90%E5%88%B6.md) This Agreement is part of the Generic Model License family, and more information about the Generic Model License can be found on this [website](https://www.openbmb.org/models/license).

 ## V. Risk Warning
 Given the "black box" nature of machine learning models, the models may output uncontrolled content including, but not limited to, disinformation, political misinformation, biased and discriminatory discourse, incitement and innuendo of undesirable behaviour, etc. Although CPM-Live has performed data cleansing on the relevant training data, there is still a risk that it may be used in ways that are not limited to the following.
 The risk of use is limited to the following.
 Before using the resources related to CPM-Live, users should be clear about the relevant risks involved in this section and bear all the risks and responsibilities in the process of use.